Automotive Terms Dictionary

 Belted Radial Tires

-A reinforcing bank, normally textile, fiberglass or steel, running around the circumference of a tire and strengthening the tread area.
+A reinforcing bank, normally textile, fiberglass or steel to strengthen the tread area of a tire.

 Bias-Ply Tires